RubiconDeFi/rubi-py/rubi/network_config/README.md

 ```
 ├── network_config
 │   ├── {network name}
-│   │   ├── abis <- the abis of all the rubicon contracts deployed on chain.
-│   │   │   ├── market.json
-│   │   │   ├── ...
 │   │   ├── network.yaml <- the configuration for the network.
 │   ├── ...
+│   ├── abis <- the abis of all the rubicon contracts and ERC20s deployed on chain.
-│   ├── ERC20.json <- standard abi for the openzepplin ERC20 contract.
+│   │   ├── erc20.json <- standard abi for the openzepplin ERC20 contract.
+│   │   ├── market.json
+│   │   ├── ...
 │   ├── README.md
 └──...
 ```